SimsesLab/DTU-PCB-prototyping/README.md

 - Have you used the correct footprints?
 - Have you designed your PCB on the correct size, and not flipped any components?
 - Have you tried running the *Design Rule Checker* (DRC)?
+- Have you added your own PCB board cutout in the `Edge.Cuts` layer?
 If any of these steps have been skipped or done incorrectly, then making the PCB is a waste because its likely not working once you have it in your hand.

 Before going out to find and cut a bare PCB board, take some measuments of your design in KiCad so you know how big to cut your PCB on the shear.
 Be sure to not going too tight with your measurments.
 Add around 2mm to your total width and length, so you don't risk your final board coming out too small.